Listen to Audio

 It pays to have all the advanced technological systems that can prevent anomalies and security threats to your system.
 But there sure is a lot to balance when managing network security.

 Before investing in these advanced tools, this infographic on the best practices for securing IT servers and infrastructure is a helpful basis for your IT solutions.
 Having in depth knowledge about IT security can definitely go a long way in knowing which to prioritize and what to do to address each safety and security concern for your system.

 Network security teams must be able to have a macro view of your network.
-This enables the organization to view hosts in the network, configurations, classifications, and all other pertinent information can easily be addressed.
+This enables the organization to view hosts in the network, configurations, classifications, uptime, and all other pertinent information can easily be addressed.